 Laser Cutting 16 - The Vinyl Cutting Dilemma

-I occasionally visit a couple of laser cutting online bulletin boards and the topic of cutting vinyl will come up upon occasion.
+I periodically visit a couple of laser cutting online bulletin boards and the topic of cutting vinyl will come up upon occasion.
 This typically creates a fire storm of advice about how dangerous that it is.
 And of course it is dangerous to cut vinyl products with a laser cutter; as the burning vents chlorine gas.
-Anyway, a new or inexperienced laser cutting user will post about cutting vinyl, and they will be shamed by nearly hysterical posters, so I usually post the below response to calm down the situation.
+Anyway, a new or inexperienced laser cutting user will post about cutting vinyl, and they will be shamed by nearly hysterical posters, so I usually post the below response to calm down the situation: